Oskilab/aviation_integrated/README.md

 ## Running The Repository
 First, you will need to upload, the ASRS dataset and place it in the folder `preprocess_asrs/datasets/`.
 We've excluded the file because of storage reasons (git LFS).
 Furthermore, you will need to add the files `faa_ntsb_analysis/datasets/NTSB_AviationData_new.txt`,`faa_ntsb_analysis/datasets/FAA_AIDS_full.txt`, `faa_ntsb_analysis/FAA_AIDS_addition.csv`.

 After that, you simply need to run the following command.
+This will use the default lag month of 1.
 ```
 bash -e ./run_all
 ```